 – It is located in SK Bole Marg, Prabhadevi, Mumbai, India.

-– The best time to visit the place is during any time during the afternoon.
+– The best time to visit the place is at any time during the afternoon.

 Related Read: 11 Most Unique Temples to Visit in Mumbai

-One of the most talked about captivating spots in Mumbai is the Chor Bazaar.
+One of the most talked-about captivating spots in Mumbai is the Chor Bazaar.
 It literally translates to Market of thieves.
 It gets its name from the fact that almost every item in this, market is considered to be stolen from elsewhere and hence the name.
 It is home to an eclectic collection of antique and vintage items sold across these lanes.
 From marvellous Victorian upholstery to hardware chunks to various design dents, you name it and you get it here.
 Running for over a century and a half, it is an eminent standout amid many entrancing souks.
 Enjoy the service of the best hotels in Mumbai this tourist season.

-Touring Tips- Chor Bazaar is situated at around 24 kilometres away from Mumbai.
+Touring Tips- Chor Bazaar is situated around 24 kilometers away from Mumbai.
 In order to reach via metro, you can drop down at Grant Road Station, which is nearest to the bazaar.
-The second you step down, you will find yourself on Mutton Street that has access to a bazillion of goods at prices of peanuts.
+The second you step down, you will find yourself on Mutton Street that has access to a bazillion of goods at the prices of peanuts.
 If you ace at bargaining, this is your go-to place.
 There are budget hotels in Mumbai to choose from as well

 – This place is located between S V Patel and Moulana Shaukat Ali Roads, near Mohammad Ali Road in South Mumbai.

-– You can visit this place during winters as it has a pleasant weather then.
+– You can visit this place during winters as it has pleasant weather then.

 Of the many pilgrimages for Muslims across India, Haji Ali accounts to be one of the most renowned ones.
 You will just not be lured by the intricate architecture of Indo- Islamic concept but also be amazed to see the enormity of crowds every single day.
 This augments, especially at the weekends.
 It is present roughly 500 yards away from the shoreline in the middle of the Arabian Sea that houses the tomb of Muslim Saint Pir Haji Ali Shah Bukhari.

-Haji Ali Dargah is a mosque and tomb or a monument of Pir Haji Ali Shah Bukhari located on the southern part of Mumbai.
-As this a historical place tourists have this in their places to visit in Mumbai list.
+Haji Ali Dargah is a mosque and tomb or a monument of Pir Haji Ali Shah Bukhari located in the southern part of Mumbai.
+As this is a historical place tourists have this in their places to visit in Mumbai list.
 It has no entry fee.
 It is one of the best places for top sightseeing in Mumbai.

-– It is located on the islet off the coast of Worli in rhe southern part of Mumbai.
+– It is located on the islet off the coast of Worli in the southern part of Mumbai.

 – The best time to visit the place is during October and March.

 – If you enjoy Sufi music then visit the place on Friday.
-You will even find many traditional street food here.
+You will even find many traditional street foods here.

-Powai Lake is a man-made lake in the outer skirts of Mumbai suburbs and was named after Framaji Kavasji Powai Estate.
+Powai Lake is a man-made lake in the outer skirts of the Mumbai suburbs and was named after Framaji Kavasji Powai Estate.
 If you’re a nature lover and appreciate the serenity of a calming effect, then fret no more!
-Located on the Salsette Island, you can fetch a quick boat ride to imbibe the freshness in the silence of nature.
+Located on Salsette Island, you can fetch a quick boat ride to imbibe the freshness in the silence of nature.
 Brownie points to you if you’re an animal lover- you get to see numerous species of animals there, along with the shoreline of the lake.
 Book the best hotels in Mumbai to enjoy a hearty stay.

 Touring Tips – Powai Lake stays 40 kilometres away from Mumbai.
 But you can travel with convenience either via local trains, metros or even buses at real nominal prices.
 Another delight is its presence near the hem of Hiranandani Gardens that entails a beautiful vista.
 Treat your eyes with the flawless cover of Balsam hedges, which is reckoned as a wonderful cover of an appealing pink-purple mix after they blossom.
 This place too has no entry fee and is an impeccable spot for photography lovers.

-Powai Lake is an artificial lake which enrich the beauty of the Powai Valley.
+Powai Lake is an artificial lake that enriches the beauty of the Powai Valley.
 One of the most visited places in Mumbai.
-The city suburb called Powai shares it name with the Lake.
+The city suburb called Powai shares its name with the Lake.

-– This place is located on the Powai Valley in Mumbai.
+– This place is located in the Powai Valley in Mumbai.

 – There is no specific time to visit the lake, you can anytime visit the lake.